LMSAudio/Complex_PF/README.md

 In this repository you will find examplary results from our ICASSP-submitted paper *Combining Adaptive Filtering and Complex-valued Deep Postfiltering for Acoustic Echo Cancellation*.

-In addition, once our contribution is accepted, we are committed to uploading our implementation such that our results can be reprocuded by interested readers.
+In addition, once our contribution is accepted, we are committed to uploading our implementation such that our results can be reproduced by interested readers.

 ### Audio examples